divyanshdixit/login_app/process.md

     # for this we create new file (routes/index.js)
     # use Router from express. const router = Router();
     # create route from router like router.route('/register').post(controller function)
-    # then make a controller file for the controllers of all the routes.
+    # then make a controller file for the controllers of all the routes.(appController)

+    export async function register(req, res){
+        re.json('register route!');
+    }

+# correct file structure:

+    ## model folder => here we write the database schema structure.
+        # user model = mongoose.Schema

+    # jwt token => it relase authorzied token so that user can use that token to authenticate
+    user for this we have to use jsonwebtoken

+    import {Jwt} from 'jsonwebtoken';
+    Jwt.sign(payload, secret in base64, {expiresIn:'2h'})
 */